tamsen/SpecKS/README.md

 ## Configuration
-To automatically configure a conda environment suitable for SpecKS, use "specks_environment.yml" included in the sample_configs folder.
+To automatically configure a conda environment suitable for SpecKS, use "specks_environment.yml" included in the "sample_configs folder".
 Example commands to install and do a short run are below.
 "my-test-run.xml" should be a copy of "short-run.xml" with the paths modifed as needed.

 > conda env create -f /PathToSpecKS/sample_configs/SpecKs_environment.yml